agustinaardisana/TP1-Portfolio/README.md

 -CSS3

+-Basic JavaScript

-The pre-established design that had to ve followed as part of the requirements to meet can be seen at https://frontend-proyecto-portfolio.adaitw.org/.
+The pre-established design that had to be followed as part of the requirements to meet can be seen at https://frontend-proyecto-portfolio.adaitw.org/.

 ## Project Status and functionalities
-The present status of the project includes internal navigation between sections.
-However it **does not** contemplate functionalities such as navigation to external pages or active filters, among others.
+The present status of the project includes internal navigation between sections and filters.
+However it **does not** contemplate functionalities such as navigation to external pages, among others.

 Nevertheless, this is an ongoing project, which means that more sections and functionalities will be added to improve user interaction as we progress through the course curriculum.